ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 you can view a complete list of features at `:help vimtex-features`, or see an [online version on the VimTeX GitHub page](https://github.com/lervag/vimtex#features).

 This article will cover the following features:
-- LaTeX-specific text objects (for environments, commands, etc...) and their associated operator-pending motions
+- LaTeX-specific text objects (for environments, commands, etc.) and their associated operator-pending motions
-- Motion commands through sections, environments, matching delimiters, item lists, etc...
+- Motion commands through sections, environments, matching delimiters, item lists, etc.
 - LaTeX-specific commands for manipulating environments, commands, and delimiters
 - Syntax highlighting, including support for common LaTeX packages
 - The potential for math context detection for snippet triggers